Holton Village Halt railway station: Present day

 The halt was demolished by British Rail long before final closure of the line in December 1980 and little remains of it today.
 The level crossing gates to the south have survived and the stationhouse is in private occupation.
 The village of Holton-le-Clay has expanded over the fields which bordered the line, which has led one author to speculate that the East Lincolnshire Railway, if it had remained open, would have become a vital link between the village and Grimsby.

-On 28 September 1991, a Light Railway Order authorised the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line up to Holton-le-Clay station.
+On 28 September 1991, the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line up to Holton-le-Clay station.

 The Lincolnshire Wolds Railway plans to extend the line up to Holton-Le-Clay station.
 The former village halt has now been built over with a housing development and the track bed to the south re-developed.